 It was the summer of 2010.
 I was planning to visit my husband who was then posted in the United Kingdom, with my two kids,7 and 4 years old.
 I was a full-time, stay-at-home mom, living in India with my two kids and my ailing father-in-law.
 My husband had been working in the United Kingdom for the previous three years.

 Throughout my entire childhood and early adulthood, I had only one persistent dream – to have a successful career.
 I wanted to see myself economically empowered and independent.

-But destiny had planted many obstacles almost at every corner of my life – be it the chronic poor health of my kids, constantly moving from one country to another for my husband’s job or having to take care of an elderly family member – I never ever got the ‘chance’ to start working.
+But destiny had planted many obstacles almost at every corner of my life – be it the chronic poor health of my kids, constantly moving from one country to another for my husband’s job, or having to take care of an elderly family member – I never ever got the ‘chance’ to start working.
 But, I just could not give up on my dream of having a career one day.
-As my second child became three, I grew extremely ambitious and positive about to be able to start working.
+As my second child became three, I grew extremely ambitious and positive about being able to start working.

 But, I could not afford to abandon my dreams even for a day.
 I constantly nurtured them in my heart.

 One day, a friend suggested I attend an interview at a start-up.
 They were looking for someone to manage their basic administrative work, having previous experience was not mandatory.
 I went for the interview.
 They asked me to join immediately.